tinyworldmap/tiny-world-map/README.md

 ### No cities

-There are two versions available without city labels: `tiny-world-nocities.js(on)` (which retains country labels) and `tiny-world-borders.js(on)` (which omits country labels).
+There are two versions available without city labels: `tiny-world-borders.js(on)` (which omits state borders) and `tiny-world-nocities.js(on)` (which retains state borders).
 The city labels comprise 410K uncompressed and 172K compressed.

 ### Fewer cities